newcleo-dev-team/lbh15/docs/files/README.rst

 ======
-LBEH15
+lbeh15
 ======

-Python library that models properties of liquid metals: lead, bismuth and lead-bismuth eutectic (lbe).
+lbeh15 is a python library that models properties of liquid metals: lead, bismuth and lead-bismuth eutectic (lbe).
 Properties are taken from "Handbook on Lead-bismuth Eutectic Alloy and Lead Properties, Materials Compatibility, Thermal-hydraulics and Technologies"
 (see :cite:p:`Agency2015`).
 The following properties are provided:

-.. list-table:: LBEH15 PROPERTIES
+.. list-table:: lbeh15 Properties
    :widths: 50 25 25
    :header-rows: 1